jmcunx/jls/README.md

 cannot remember ls(1) options between various [Unix](https://en.wikipedia.org/wiki/Unix)
 Systems.
-I also wanted a default if printing only Last Modification Date/Time and File Name.
+I also wanted a default of printing only Last Modification Date/Time and File Name.

 It also avoids command line size by reading